gcapes/instructor-training-slides/03-expertise.md

 - What other words or phrases can have the effect of demotivating learners?
 - What alternatives can we use to express this meaning in a positive and motivational way?

-- In the Etherpad, make a list of demotivating words/phrases and alternatives.
+- In the shared document, make a list of demotivating words/phrases and alternatives.

 This discussion should take about 5 minutes.